-The model standing orders do not include model financial regulations.
+The standing orders do not include financial regulations.
 Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
 The financial regulations, as opposed to the standing orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
-Model financial regulations are available to councils in membership of NALC.